SuperheroesValley/SuperHeroesWiki/content/preparation/cv.md

 ## 5) Achievements / extracurricular / hobbies
 Hackatons, math olimpiads, or you got a scholarship.
-As many recruiters have very little time to dedicate to your CV and they are also busy with other tasks, they mainly look for **sucessfull, competitive, actionable** and **measurable** achievements.
+As many recruiters have very little time to dedicate to your CV and they are also busy with other tasks, they mainly look for **successfull, competitive, actionable** and **measurable** achievements.

 If possible add **links** that **prove** those metrics and statements.